The Faculty of Architecture / Architecture (English taught)

 Students are fully responsible for accessing and reading the material and for asking for clarifications in time.

-A draft of the paper will be delivered during the semester and represents a condition for attending the exam.
+A draft of the paper (10%*exam mark) will be delivered during the semester.
+Last call for intermediate delivery: 09.01.2025

 EXAM, during the exam session.